macs30122-winter24/final-project-runaway/Project Progress Report.md

 • Time frame: 2017.1 - 2024.1

 • Data size so far:
 We have surveys categorized by themes, such as Freedom Indicators and Social Indicators, with each survey encompassing several subtopics.
 For instance, Freedom Indicators include a total of 9 subtopics, such as Appraisal of Freedom of Speech.
-We selected eight themes: Social Conditions Evaluation, Social Policy Evaluation, Freedom Indicators, Rule of Law Indicators, Chief Executive Popularity, Government Popularity, Public Sentiment Index, and Trust and Confidence Index.
-These themes collectively cover a total of 72 questionnaires, each containing public opinion results on specific topics from Hong Kong citizens from 1993 to 2024.
-The original data volume is around 250,000.
-We conducted data cleaning and integration based on the time frame, reducing the data volume to under 50,000.
+To match the 19 keywords we chose, we selected 19 surveys in the following 8 themes: Social Conditions Evaluation, Social Policy Evaluation, Freedom Indicators, Rule of Law Indicators, Chief Executive Popularity, Government Popularity, Public Sentiment Index, and Trust and Confidence Index.
+Each surveys containing public opinion results on specific topics from Hong Kong citizens from 1993 to 2024.
+The original data volume is around 100,000.
+We conducted data cleaning and integration based on the time frame, reducing the data volume to under 30,000.

 ## 4. Data cleaning/wrangling